nickesc/animwebp/README.md

     <!-- tagline -->
   </h6>
 </h3>
 <br>

-# About
+## About

 <!--- ABOUT BEGIN --->
 Convert a sequence of images to an animated WebP.
+Supports .png, .jpeg, .tiff and .webp files.
 <!--- ABOUT END --->

 ## Install